ITSMEUNICK-21/Income_and_Tax_Calculator/README.md

 ## Feedback

-If you have any feedback or suggestions, please reach out to me at nikhilsureshhegde21@gmail.com
+If you have any feedback or suggestions, please feel free to reach out to me at nikhilsureshhegde21@gmail.com